pinski1/pinski1.github.io/source/_posts/2013-10-04-The-Unnamed-electronic-systems.markdown

 title: "The Unnamed Electronic Systems"
 date: 2013-10-04 14:57
 comments: true
-published: false
 categories: [The Unnamed]
 ---
 While I'm working on mechanical structure of The Unnamed I also need to consider how I will control the final robot.
-The rules <!-- link --> state that there need to be 2 elements before my robot is allowed to enter:
+The [rules](http://www.fightingrobots.co.uk/content/23-rules-and-safety_1) state that there need to be 2 elements before my robot is allowed to enter:

 * Removable link
 * Powered indicator